Final-Project-Data-Analytics-WUBootcamp/Crime_Analysis/README.md

 Data processing to prepare for machine learning and data ingest into the postgres database

-Overview of Data Processing:

-Several data processing steps were required to prepare the raw FBI data files for machine learning and visualizations after conducting the initial logical data model.
-Raw csv files were read into Jupyter Notebook and multiple years’ worth of data were concatenated together.
-Columns in the new data frames that would not be used in our analysis were removed as well as any record that was populated with “unknown” or NaN values.
-We merged data frames containing information about the arrestee, the incident, the offense, suspect using (under the influence), location of incident, and arresting agency to generate a consolidated data frame with all of the variables we wanted to consider for our analysis.
-Lastly, we converted all categorical fields to numeric values to enable us to run various machine learning models on our data.

 ## Segment 2

 Data exploration and visualization utilizing Tableau

-Additional csv files were generated during the data processing phase specifically for our Tableau Viz—data was aggregated at the county level to visualize our information spatially on the map.
-The county aggregation allowed us to relate additional county level details such as the median household income, unemployment rate, high school diploma rate, race/ethnicity break out and crime density.
-Aggregating at the county level enabled us to summarize our processed arrest data to provide an insightful and dynamic visualization.

 Creation and publication of the project’s Tableau dashboard